EPfaehler/RaCat/README.md

-In order to make the RadiomicsToolbox run, you have to follow the following steps:
+In order to make the RaCaT run from source, follow the following steps:

 1. Clone Radiomics repository